Defensively equipped merchant ship: Prewar preparations

 In March the policy was made public, and in April it was implemented.
 On 25 April 1913 Aragon left Southampton carrying two QF 4.7 in naval guns on her stern.
 The Admiralty planned to arm Houlder Brothers' La Correntina similarly if the reaction were favourable.
 Governments, newspapers and the public in South American countries that Aragon visited took little notice and expressed no concern.

 There was more criticism in Britain, where Commander Barry Domvile, Secretary to the Committee of Imperial Defence, warned that the policy undermined Britain's objection to the arming of German merchant ships.
 Domvile predicted that arming merchant ships would be ineffective, and would lead only to a second maritime arms race alongside the naval one.
 Gerard Noel, a former Admiral of the Fleet, told Churchill that were a merchant ship ever to fire its guns it could be accused of piracy.
 Churchill replied by drawing a distinction between merchant ships armed as auxiliary cruisers and those armed only for self-defence.

 Privately Churchill was more concerned, and in June 1913 he directed Admiralty staff to "do everything in our power to reconcile this new departure with the principles of international law".
 However, the policy continued.
 Aragon's sister ship RMS Amazon was made the next DAMS, and in the following months further RMSP "A-liners" were armed.
 They included the newly built Alcantara, that in the First World War did indeed serve as an armed merchant cruiser.

 World War I

-During the First World War, the UK blockaded Germany and armed its merchant ships to help defend them against U-boats.
-A single stern gun, equivalent to what a submarine might carry, was mounted; and civilian captains were encouraged to flee and shoot back from their more stable gun platform.
-766 civilian ships had been armed by December 1915.
-Arming of merchant ships pushed Germany away from prize rules towards unrestricted submarine warfare, an important factor in bringing the United States into the war against Germany.
+In the First World War, the UK blockaded Germany, while Germany in turn attempted to blockade the UK with submarines.
+After the British intensified the blockade with a North Sea "military area" declaration in November 1914, on 4 February 1915 Admiral Hugo von Pohl published a notice declaring a "war zone" in all waters around the United Kingdom of Great Britain and Ireland.
+The "war zone" had a different meaning to the British military area: within that zone, Germany was to conduct unrestricted submarine warfare against merchant ships from 18 February 1915, without warning and without regard to safety of their crew.